What is a CRM Survey?

 #2.
 Triggered, automated emails

 You already know that surveying CRM data helps increase its accuracy.
-You’ve learnt how it speeds up the sales processes too.
-And how the two combined help propel your business growth so much forward.
+You’ve learned how it speeds up the sales processes too.
+And how the two combined help propels your business growth so much forward.

 But there’s a catch…